AntoineDao/k8s-cluster-management/argo/Readme.md

 kubectl create rolebinding default-admin --clusterrole=admin --serviceaccount=default:default # Creates admin role, which we might demote in future
 ```

+### Assembly-Line Namespace
+In order to facilitate segregating argo batch jobs from long running services in the cluster we will create a new namespace: `assembly-line`.
+This namespace will also hold common credentials and secrets batch jobs can use to access different external resources (Postgres and S3).
+The credentials required are listed in the `assembly-line.yml` file.

+Note: For the moment this namespace does not allow istio-sidecar injection because of issues killing the side-car pod once a job is complete.

 ### Check The UI

 ```console